Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Spherical Signed Distance Field

-As discussed in Sec.\ref{sec:visibility_map_update}, LOS visibility has a crucial monotonic property: along each direction $(\theta_i, \phi_j)$, visibility decreases as the radial distance $r_k$ increases.
-Thus, among all the 2-D visibility map layers in $\mathcal{V}$, the outermost layer $\mathcal{V}_{r_{max}}$ at radial distance $r_{max}$ has the fewest visible grids.
-As the radial distance $r_k$ decreases from $r_{max}$ towards the origin, the number of visible grids in layer $\mathcal{V}_{r_k}$ increases monotonically.
-Drawing inspiration from incremental updates for ESDFs \cite{han2019fiesta, zhu2021vdb, oleynikova2017voxblox, pan2022voxfield}, we propose an incremental strategy for 3-D SSDF computation leveraging this monotonic property.
-Let $N_r$ denote the resolution of the radial dimension.
-We begin by updating the 2-D SSDF of the outermost visibility map layer $\mathcal{V}_{r_{max}}$ at radial index $k = N_r - 1$ using the two-phase algorithm.
-Then, for the next inner layer at $k = N_r - 2$, which must contain the same or more visible grids, we simply need to insert the newly incremented visible grids from the current layer into the SSDF of the last outermost layer.
-This incremental insertion process continues sequentially, with each layer being updated based on the SSDF of the previous one, until the innermost layer, with index $k=0$, is completed.
-Fig.\ref{fig:ssdf_incremental} illustrates our incremental strategy using a 2-D visibility map.
+Drawing inspiration from incremental updates for ESDFs \cite{han2019fiesta, oleynikova2017voxblox, pan2022voxfield, zhu2021vdb}, we instead propose an incremental strategy for 3-D SSDF computation leveraging the monotonic property from Sec.~\ref{sec:visibility_map_update}: along each direction $(\theta_i, \phi_j)$, visibility is non-increasing as the radial distance $r_k$ increases.
+So when $r_k$ decreases from $r_{max}$, each inner layer contains at least as many visible grids as the previous outer layer.
+We first update the outermost layer $\mathcal{V}_{r_{max}}$ at radial index $k = N_r - 1$ using the two-phase algorithm.
+For each subsequent inner layer, we only insert the newly visible grids into the SSDF of the previous layer, avoiding a full recomputation.
+This process continues sequentially until the innermost layer at $k=0$ is completed.
+Fig.~\ref{fig:ssdf_incremental} illustrates this incremental strategy.